-I work directly with employers, communities and organisations on helping them find ways to be more inclusive and to better understand the needs of and challenges faced by those living with invisible disabilities.
+I work collaboratively with employers, communities and organisations on helping them find ways to be more inclusive, to better understand the needs of and the challenges faced by those living with invisible disabilities.

 I also guest speak at community, public, health professional and corporate events on the impact of sustaining a serious illness in mid-life, what life is like living with invisible disabilities, the art of human resilience as well as sharing my coping tools and entertaining stories along the way.